-Any First Aider must report accidents to the School Nurse.
-The School Nurse is responsible for ensuring that the School's statutory Accident Book is completed and will record details of any treatment administered.
+Any First Aider must report accidents to the School Nurse either directly by email or via the Medical Tracker software.
+The School Nurse is responsible for ensuring that the School's statutory Accident Book is completed for more major injuries and will record details of any treatment administered.